nickw0k/MICB475_Group11/README.md

 ## Meeting 4

+Date: Monday, Oct 20 (2:00 - 2:45 PM) in LSI 1416

+Notetaker: Jason Jonathan

-Participant Jason, Nicholas, Luna, Thomas, Hans
+Participants: Jason, Nicholas, Luna, Thomas, Hans

 **1. Main research question:** Do age and sex-specific differences in the commensal microbiota influence the abundance and functional roles of microbial marker species that differentiate severe from mild COVID-19 patients?
    - Advice from Hans: